Featured Snippets that Answer Questions

 Multiple scoring components can be computed, one of which includes an answer term vector score.

 To compute the term vector score, the answer passage scorer determines a query definition that matches the received query and selects the answer term vector associated with the query definition.

-Using the answer term vector, the answer passage scorer scores each candidate answer passage based on terms of the candidate answer passage, and the answer terms, and the term weights of the answer term vector.
+Using the answer term vector, the answer passage scorer scores each candidate answer passage based on the candidate answer passage, the answer terms, and the term weights of the answer term vector.